Hakuba Cortina will be opening on December 13th 2025

 Weekdays are less crowded than weekends

-Everything you need to know about skiing at Hakuba Cortina
+Everything you need to know about Hakuba Cortina

 Cortina is renowned for some of the valley’s deepest powder and gladed tree runs.
 It’s a bucket-list stop on storm days.